 How To Plan A Hackathon In Eight Steps?

-Let’s dive into these main items in a hackathon planning checklist.
+Let’s dive deeper into each item on your hackathon planning checklist.

 1. Hackathon Concept